normano/c5store/README.md

     - Warning: API is not feature parity with rust currently

 Refer to the specific implementation directories for detailed documentation and usage examples.

-# Note

-*   A potential future addition could be a command-line interface (CLI) tool to help with encrypting secrets and managing configuration files.
-*   Additional built-in Value Providers for common sources (e.g., Consul, Vault, databases) may be added over time or contributed by the community.